OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 Containerized Applications
 ==========================

-OpenNebula offers a new, native approach for running containerized applications and workflows by directly using the official Docker images available from the Docker Hub and running them as lightweight Firecracker microVMs, a method that provides an extra level of efficiency and security.
+OpenNebula offers a new, native approach for running containerized applications and workflows by directly using the official Docker images available from the **Docker Hub** and running them as LXC system containers or as lightweight **Firecracker microVMs**, a method that provides an extra level of efficiency and security.
 This solution combines all the benefits of containers with the security, orchestration and multi-tenant features of a solid Cloud Management Platform but without adding extra layers of management, thus reducing the complexity and costs—compared with Kubernetes or OpenShift.

-For those cases where Kubernetes is required or is the best fit, OpenNebula also brings support for the deployment of Kubernetes clusters through a virtual appliance available from the OpenNebula Public Marketplace.
+For those cases where Kubernetes is required or is the best fit, OpenNebula also brings support for the deployment of Kubernetes clusters through a **CNCF-certified** virtual appliance available from the OpenNebula Public Marketplace or through the **k3s** Lightweight Kubernetes for resource-constrained and edge locations.
 For more details, please refer to the `web section and white paper <https://opennebula.io/mastering-containers/>`_ in which we describe OpenNebula’s native features for container orchestration, and how it integrates with third-party technologies like Docker, Kubernetes and Rancher.

 |image2|

 Cloud Access Model and Roles
 ============================

-OpenNebula offers a flexible and powerful cloud provisioning model based on Virtual Data Centers (VDCs) that enables an integrated, comprehensive framework to dynamically provision the infrastructure resources in large multi-datacenter and multi-cloud environments to different customers, business units or groups.
+OpenNebula offers a flexible and powerful cloud provisioning model based on **Virtual Data Centers (VDCs)** that enables an integrated, comprehensive framework to dynamically provision the infrastructure resources in large multi-datacenter and multi-cloud environments to different customers, business units or groups.
 For example, the following are common enterprise use cases in large cloud computing deployments:

 * **On-premise Private Clouds** serving multiple Projects, Departments, Units or Organizations: On-premise private clouds in large organizations require powerful and flexible mechanisms to manage the access privileges to the virtual and physical infrastructure and to dynamically allocate the available resources.